 When snow arrives, access on the graveled county road is by four-wheel-drive only.

 The cabin is a one-room structure that sleeps five.
 Amenities include a propane cook stove, propane lights and a wood stove for heat.
 Firewood is provided and is located in the storage shed near the cabin.
-Dishes and pots and pans are available, and a vault toilet is located outside.
+DO NOT USE THE SUPPLIED FIREWOOD FOR OUTSIDE FIRES.
+Dishes, pots, pans and utensils are available, and a vault toilet is located year-round outside.

-Pets are not allowed in the cabin, but can be kept outside in a kennel or on a six-foot or less leash.
+Pets are not allowed in the cabin, but can be kept outside.

 The cabin is nestled along Dry Wolf Creek at an elevation of 5,600 feet.
 Dry Wolf Creek is a tributary of the Judith River and flows north for about 40 miles in the Little Belt Mountains.
 Surrounding peaks include Gibson Peak and Butcherknife Mountain.